 The area covered by South Cumbria Rivers Trust compromises 2300 km of watercourse and 28km2 of still water and includes all catchments that drain off the Lake District fells into Morecambe Bay.
 These are:

-- Two major catchments, the Kent and the Leven (including Windermere)
+2 major catchments, the Kent and the Leven (including Windermere)

-- Three medium ones, the Bela, the Crake (including Coniston Water) and the Duddon
+3 medium ones, the Bela, the Crake (including Coniston Water) and the Duddon

-- Twelve other minor catchments that enter the sea separately that have their own runs of Salmon and Sea Trout.
+12 other minor catchments that enter the sea separately that have their own runs of Salmon and Sea Trout.

 Our area has a particularly high environmental and landscape value which is reflected in the number of designated areas:

-- Two thirds of the area is within the Lake District National Park.
+Two thirds of the area is within the Lake District National Park.

-- An Area of Outstanding Natural Beauty (AONB) on the southern shore of the Kent Estuary (Arnside and Silverdale).
+An Area of Outstanding Natural Beauty (AONB) on the southern shore of the Kent Estuary (Arnside and Silverdale).

-- Morecambe Bay is of international nature conservation importance for waterfowl and is designated a Special Protection Area, marine Special Area of Conservation and Ramsar site, as well as being a Site of Special Scientific Interest (SSSI).
+Morecambe Bay is of international nature conservation importance for waterfowl and is designated a Special Protection Area, marine Special Area of Conservation and Ramsar site, as well as being a Site of Special Scientific Interest (SSSI).

-- It contains eight other Special Areas of Conservation (SAC), 79 Sites of Special Scientific Interest and many Sites of importance of Nature Conservation (SNC).
+It contains eight other Special Areas of Conservation (SAC), 79 Sites of Special Scientific Interest and many Sites of importance of Nature Conservation (SNC).

-Each Association carries out invaluable work including carrying out habitat surveys, obtaining landowner consents, identifying invasive non-native species, controlling exploitation levels, compiling catchment returns to supplement EA returns and much more.
+Each Association carries out invaluable work including carrying out habitat surveys, obtaining landowner consents, identifying and removing invasive non-native species, controlling exploitation levels, compiling catchment returns to supplement EA returns and much more.
 Local contacts, knowledge and responsibility are crucial to the work we do.